NaClSSS/NVB/README.md

 # How to Use NVB

-To use NVB, first try running `mlp.py` to see how it works.
+To use NVB, first run `mlp.py` and see how it works.

 # What is NVB
-NNVisBuilder is a programming toolkit.
-Our design goal is to enable users to easily and quickly build interactive visual analytic interfaces for various neural networks.

-We will provide some templates for of interfaces, but this is not part of the core of NNVisBuilder.
-NNVisBuilder is like a visualization system that helps you build interfaces.
-You can design your own interfaces.
+NNVisBuilder is a programming toolkit designed to enable users to easily and quickly build interactive visual analytic interfaces for various neural networks.
+While we provide some interface templates, they are not a core part of NNVisBuilder.
+NNVisBuilder is a visualization system that helps users build their own interfaces.

+# How to Code with NVB to Build Your Own Interface

+NVB is like a visual analytics framework, but its visualization is based on views.
+To add a view to the interface, simply create an object for that type of view.
+For example:

+`view = ScatterPlot(data, [100, 100], [200, 200])`

+Generally, views need to be bound to data, which specifies how elements are displayed within the view.
+For instance, a scatter plot consists of a collection of points, and its first parameter specifies the positions of those points.
+In addition to positions, the ScatterPlot can also specify colors, sizes, etc., all of which can be defined through data.

+Furthermore, users can specify additional view information such as position and size.
+For example, the above statement specifies a position of `[100, 100]` and a size of `[200, 200]`.

+The binding between views and data in NVB is dynamic.
+As data changes, views change as well, providing the foundation for NVB's interactive functionality.

+If you want to implement some interactive functionality in NVB, you don't need to write complex code to modify the interface.
+Simply modify the data, and the associated views will update accordingly.

+NVB's views require data to be wrapped in a Data class to achieve dynamic binding.
+For instance, if `a` is a numpy array representing all the points' positions, wrap it using:

+`data = Data(a)`

+and then pass it to the view.
+Not all views require wrapped data, and users may choose not to wrap data if they don't need dynamic relationships.

+Defining interactive methods is similar to JavaScript:

+`view.onclick(f)`

+Here, `f` is the event handler function, and the function's parameter depends on the specific view.
+Some generalities exist to help users remember, while some flexibility exists to facilitate specialized design.

+Therefore, data, views, and interactions are the three basic modules of NVB.
+To use NVB, users need to prepare data, define views, and specify interactions.

+NVB has some specific designs for these three modules:

+1. Data:
+2. Views:
+3. Interactions:

+As a toolkit specialized for neural networks, NNVisBuilder is designed to:

+1. Abstract the interface representation model, which summarizes the data processing and interaction processes of the interface as a flow chart
+2. Encapsulate the process of obtaining commonly used data for neural network visualization, such as network activation, gradients, and connections

+Further explanations, detailed instructions, user manuals, and API documents will be provided in the future.

 # How to code with NVB to build your own interface
 NVB就像可视分析框架，但是它的可视化是以视图为基本单位。你想要往界面上添加什么视图，就创建一个那种视图的对象就好。